Alcohol 101: Free Beverage Alcohol Training for Retail Staff

 Can I track which of my employees have completed the course?
 Yes.
 When you create a company account, you can enroll your staff, monitor completion, and download certificates from the manager dashboard.

 Who built this course?
-Alcohol 101 was built by the Learn Brands education team, the same team behind training programs for 350+ brands and 3,200+ retail locations on the platform.
+Alcohol 101 was built by the Learn Brands education team, the same expert team behind training programs for 350+ brands and 3,200+ retail locations on the platform.

 Get started today